 - Link to the Risk Evaluation and Mitigation Strategy (if any) for the product

 Anything further introduces dangerous complications – depending on the exact contents of the final label, last-minute updates could delay the ability to launch, resulting in crucial missed opportunities to introduce the brand and register interested users for future communications.

-Keep in mind that a significant share of traffic will come from mobile devices, so a mobile friendly DOA site is vital.
+Keep in mind that a significant share of traffic will come from mobile devices, so a mobile friendly DOA site is vital, especially if you want to use mobile advertising to generate ad revenue.
 Despite the brevity of its existence, the DOA website has a unique immediacy of purpose for the audience as well as the brand.
 If it is not imminently discoverable by mobile search or easily viewed on a mobile device, far more mobile searchers will simply scroll down the search results to find sites providing the information needed rather than waiting until their next desktop session to start over again.